marjanmo/xsection/README.rst

 Program is heavily inspired by DHI's proprietary plugin, called Mike 11 GIS and therefore mostly intended for Mike by DHI software users.

-For installation and usage guidelines, see http://xsection.readthedocs.io/en/latest/
+For installation and usage guidelines, see `the Official documentation <http://xsection.readthedocs.io/en/latest/>`__

 TODO: